equalitie/eqbackup/README.md

     ssh-keygen -f ssh_keys/THE_EXACT_HOSTNAME.id_rsa -t rsa -b 4096

-Generating GPG keys for a host
+Generating GPG keys for a client host
 --------

 Each client host also needs its own PGP key pair, for encryption and decryption